ExGranite/OnlineFoodOrderingSystem/README.md

 - [Responsive Table-less Shopping Cart](https://codepen.io/alex_rodrigues/pen/ABGdg)
 - [Credit Card Validation](https://codepen.io/hswd/full/JYvgBW)

-Snippets from the templates have been used, and modified accordingly.
+Snippets from the templates have been used, and modified using css, javascript and added php.
 The entire template has not been used.

 ### Features:

 - #### Default
     - View Home Page
+    - Home Page Shows 6 Randomized Food Items (per Category) from the Database as Specials
     - View Menu
     - Login (Admin account is redirected to Admin Dashboard || User account is redirected to homepage)
     - Register
     - Logout (Redirected to homepage)
+    - Navbar Shows Orders and Carts only when Logged in
 - #### Customer Only
     - Add To Cart
     - Remove From Cart
     - Live Cart Count
     - Enter Payment Information
     - Confirm Order
+    - Checkout Button in Carts Page uses Dropdown to Show Payment Information Input Fields
     - View Carts
     - View Orders
 - #### Admin Only